 - the types of issues that the respondent takes interest in on social media.

 Each column (except the first) in the dataset corresponds to a question in the survey.
-The questions are given in row 8 and the category of the questions in row 7.
+The questions are given in row 8 and the category of the questions is in row 7.
 From row 9 onward, each row in the dataset corresponds to a respondent of the survey.
 The possible answers to each question in the survey are given in the top rows, that is, from row 1 up to row 6.
-In addition, the types of issues that the respondents are asked about are categorized into: - national issues, and
+In addition, the types of issues that the respondents are asked about are categorized into:

 - local issues.